 I’m sure you will agree with me that there’s nothing better for the spirit than karaoke.
 Whether you like singing or not, once you get over the initial embarrassment and start picturing yourself standing on stage and singing with a real band, it becomes a truly uplifting experience.

 To create karaoke tracks using this method, the first thing you need to do is download Audacity.
-Audacity is a great audio editor, and works on pretty much any OS.
-Once you have Audacity, launch it and load the song you want to strip of vocals (File –> Open or File –> Import –> Audio will do the trick).
+Audacity is a great audio editor and works on pretty much any operating system.
+Once you have Audacity, launch it and load the song you want to strip of vocals (File > Open or File > Import > Audio will do the trick).

 This will invert the entire track, which will enable us to cancel it out.
 If you listen to the track now, the vocals will still be there.
 There’s one step left, and this is the important one: Click on the black triangle for both tracks, and change both of them to Mono.

 It’s very important that you change them both, otherwise, the vocals will not be stripped.
 That’s it, you can now hit play and listen to your new karaoke track.
 You can also export it into an audio file to create your custom karaoke playlist (you’ll need the LAME Mp3 encoder if you want to export to MP3).